Have you ever heard people refer to themselves as “Apple people,” “Nike people,” or “Trader Joe’s” people?

 Sponsoring events is a surefire way to get your brand in front of hundreds, thousands, or millions of people that likely fall into your target audience.
 From banners to flyers to water bottles, your brand name will be everywhere if you sponsor an event.

 Sponsoring an event also allows you to pin your brand name on an event that matches your personality, interests, and passions, meaning consumers will then associate your brand with that event and its aesthetic and character.
+It can also help your company build brand awareness among highly specialized and qualified audiences.
+Professionals don’t attend events just for fun.
+They attend to learn the latest developments in the industry.

 Consider Red Bull.
 Red Bull is an energy drink, and without any brand awareness efforts, we’d simply consider it an energy drink.
-But, thankfully, Red Bull took their marketing to the extreme — literally — by sponsoring extreme sporting events like cliff diving and motocross.
+But, thankfully, Red Bull took their marketing to the extreme — literally — by consistently sponsoring extreme sporting events like cliff diving and motocross.
 They also sponsor athletes.
 Now, we inherently associate Red Bull with daring and adventurous … and believe that, if we drink it, we can be the same.

-Give your brand a personality
+4. Give your brand a personality.

 Treating your brand as a person and defining your narrative are the first steps to giving your brand a personality.
 The next step would be infusing this personality into your marketing efforts.